SCP – Schedule Completion Period

 SCP requests are processed in seniority order and not on who tried to adjust their schedule first.
 The SCP requests are processed immediately after the 2 day SCP period closes.

-SCP is a voluntary process, what happens if I am awarded an incomplete line by PBS and do not participate in SCP?
+SCP voluntary, what happens if I am awarded an incomplete line by PBS and do not participate in SCP?

 For any Flight Attendant awarded an incomplete line that chooses not to participate in SCP, or is unsuccessful in creating a full line after participating in SCP, the system will add enough reserve days to their schedules to create a complete line.